Types of Light Bulb Bases

 Although less common than Edison or bi-pin types, bayonet bases offer unique benefits and features that make them suitable for specific applications.
 They feature one or more notches on the side of the bulb that fit into corresponding slots in the fixture, allowing the bulb to be locked into place with a simple push-and-twist action.
 This locking mechanism provides a secure and stable connection, which is particularly advantageous in environments where vibrations or movement might dislodge a screw-in bulb.
 Bayonet bases are typically marked as:

 • SC (Single Contact): This type of bayonet base features a single point of electrical contact at the bottom of the bulb.
-Single-contact bayonet bases are often used in directional lamps, such as spotlights or certain types of decorative fixtures, where a secure fit is crucial. but the electrical demands are relatively low.
+Single-contact bayonet bases are often used in directional lamps, such as spotlights or certain types of decorative fixtures, where a secure fit is crucial.
+But the electrical demands are relatively low.

 • DC (Double Contact): Double contact bayonet bases provide a more reliable electrical connection, making them suitable for robust applications.
 This type is commonly found in larger or higher-powered lamps, such as those used in industrial settings or outdoor lighting where stability and durability are essential.